 There is something about “trends” that I steer away from.
 I can’t tell you how many times I’ve used self-restraint when it comes to the ever popular, everywhere on pinterest explosion that is the chevron pattern.
 Let’s face it.
 It’s everywhere.
 And, I will proudly admit that I had not a single item in my entire house with the Chevron pattern on it.
 Until last night.

 Now, don’t get me wrong.
 I love this pattern.
-It is on my wallpaper for this blog, for one.
 When it first started exploding in popularity, I kind of felt “eh” about it.
 Chevron?
 Eh.
 It’s just a fancy word for what I’ve always called zig zag.
 Who cares.
 But, then I got sucked into the craze and fell in love.
 Yet, I didn’t buy a single thing in that pattern.
 It is almost like I secretly rebel against being cool and trendy.
 But, inside, I’m craving all of it.
 Every last zig zag….
 I mean Chevron item I can lay my hands on.

 Aside from one shirt in my closet that could technically be called Chevron that I never wear because it hugs the mama pooch a little too tightly, I don’t own a single thing in Chevron.
 No pillows, scarves, throws, no cute painted cup.
 Nothing.

 I remember recently I went into a thrift shop close to my house.
 Everything in there was adorable.
 And, my eye caught a sleek, vintage-y yellow and white